carsdotcom/skelebot/docs/template.md

 - **description** - The PROJECT DESCRIPTION
 - **maintainer** - The MAINTAINER NAME
 - **contact** - The CONTACT EMAIL
-- **language** - The PROJECT LANGUAGE

-These variables, as well as any variables setup by the template's `prompts`, can be used within the template.yaml and any file templates as well by using the `{varable_name}` syntax.
+These variables, as well as any variables setup by the template's `prompts`, can be used within the template.yaml and any file templates as well by using the `{variable_name}` syntax.

 ```
 config:
-    language: {language}
+    name: {name}
 ```

 ### Scaffolding Directories